idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 ## Construction Pipeline

 The construction of a knowledge graph is supported by a data pipeline that follows the archetypical Extract-Transform-Load (ETL), wherein the raw data is collected from the source, transformed, and finally, stored for consumption.
-In this sense, the knowledge graph creation can be split into multiple steps as depicted in Fig X.
+In this sense, the knowledge graph creation can be split into multiple steps as depicted in {{ex-construction}}.

 ~~~
 +-----------+       +---------+       +-----------------+